 With the rapidly changing video ad formats and programmatic techniques, 49.8% of publishers face challenges to finding the right video demand optimization tools and 40.5% of publishers aren’t even able to understand the use cases of VAST/VPAID.

-Display header bidding isn’t as complicated as that video header bidding.
+Display header bidding isn’t as complicated as video header bidding.
 Publishers can simply paste the usual ad tags on the header of the web page and start running the auctions.
 However, in video ads, it is VAST/VPAID tags that create trouble for the publishers.

 Despite the challenges of video header bidding, publishers have still planned to get started with it in the next few months as we stated above.
 And the reasons are quite obvious.